Watered into pots or open ground with a watering can or hose, and which kill the vine weevil grubs, we supply packs of microscopic worms.

 Adult Vine Weevils are black beetles about 8mm long with the front part narrower than the back, so that they look as if they have a long nose, or snout.
 It is important to look for this feature, because otherwise they can be confused with ground beetles, which are a gardener's friend.
 If you see bitten edges around the leaves of your plants, then suspect vine weevil.
 To see them in numbers you will need to take a torch and go out at night-time into the garden and search among the leaves.

 The adult feeds at night on leaves, making unsightly notches around the edges, hiding during the day.
 During the period from June to August you may still be plagued by the adult beetles.
-There is not much you can do about these apart from catch them, and stamp on them.
+We sell a trap for the adults, more details on this here.

 Some gardeners go out at night, and lay out a sheet underneath their most vulnerable shrubs or plants.
 Then they shake the shrub to tip the beetles onto the sheet, gather up the sheet, and dispose of the beetles.
 One tip is to sprinkle a thick layer of grit around plants at risk to deter egg-laying adults.